 Some recruiters in particular are still cautious and emphasising the difficulty of assessing the “chemistry” fit without the “real life” meeting, but most would concede that they haven’t experienced any real problems yet!
 And of course, there are many examples of in-person chemistry fooling us or leading to poor decisions too.

 Linked to this there has been no real evidence of wariness from candidates about job moves with a wholly virtual process.

 Clearly the level of commitment required from candidates to enter into a recruitment process is lower but this doesn’t seem to have led to an upsurge in “fishing expeditions”.
-However, as candidate shortages bite there will be an increase in counter offers and it may be that the lack of real drive to move will in some cases make these more successful.
-Set against this of course the opportunity for employers to engage with candidates who might not otherwise have been prepared to meet can only be a positive development.
+However, as candidate shortages bite there will be an increase in counter offers for and it may be that the lack of real drive to move will in some cases make these more successful.
+Set against this of course the opportunity for employers to engage with management consultancy candidates who might not otherwise have been prepared to meet can only be a positive development.

-What do you need to know about virtual job interviews?
+What do you need to know about virtual job interviews for management consulting jobs?

 Over a year on both employers and applicants are very familiar with the potential perils of Zoom/Teams meetings and, like old-style interviews, both sides should keep the need to impress at “front of mind”.

 - Neither side would appear scruffy, or use a cluttered room, or be unprepared, or late “in real life” and absolutely the same logic applies in virtual meetings.
 Smart casual is the expectation from both sides and T-shirts are still not acceptable!

 - Applicants need to consider how to make a favourable and memorable impression.
 Video may mean the interviewer misses the physical cues that can help someone stay in people’s memory.
 For the right reasons of course.